amcgarvey/zebrafish_bulk_RNAseq_pipeline/conda_setup.md

 # Creating conda environments

 To avoid clashing dependencies and to ensure reproducibility of results, the analysis was performed with conda environments.
-For this project I used the following three environments.
+For this project I used the following environments.

 ## Environment for notebooks and r work